Time correlations in KPZ models with diffusive initial conditions: Proofs for the estimates in Section and Section

 where bounding the probability uses Theorem \ref{max_sub_exp} since $\pm H_i$'s are sub-exponential random variables (this is verified in Appendix \ref{ver_weights}).

 On the other hand, if $t^{1/20} \geq \tfrac{\mu}{100}N^{1/3}$, then

-where the last inequality comes from \cite[Proposition 3.8]{bas-sep-she-23} (a general version of Proposition \ref{low_ub} which holds in all directions bounded away from the axes), and Proposition \ref{up_lb}.
+where the last inequality comes from \cite[Proposition 3.8]{bas-sep-she-23} (a general version of Proposition \ref{low_ub} from this paper, which holds in all directions bounded away from the axes), and Proposition \ref{up_lb}.
 With this, we have finished the proof of this proposition. \end{proof}